LSU Tigers men's basketball

 The LSU Tigers men's basketball team (aka.
 The Louisiana State University Tigers team) represents Louisiana State University in NCAA Division I men's college basketball.
-The Tigers are currently coached by Matt McMahon, after previous coach Will Wade was dismissed on March 12, 2022.
+The Tigers are currently led by head coach Matt McMahon.
 They play their home games in the Pete Maravich Assembly Center located on the LSU campus in Baton Rouge, Louisiana.
 The team participates in the Southeastern Conference.

 History

 Early history (1909–1957)

 The first season of LSU men's basketball was the 1908–09 basketball season.
+That same season, continuous dribbling and shots off the dribble were allowed for the first time.
 The first game in program history was a 35–20 away game victory versus Dixon Academy.
-The first home game in program history was an 18–12 victory over Mississippi State.
+The first home game in program history was an 18–12 victory over Mississippi A&M (now Mississippi State).
+The team first saw success after hiring former Mercer coach C. C. Stroud in 1914.
+LSU won the Southern Intercollegiate Athletic Association (SIAA) conference championship in 1917 under coach Stroud.